db2003/dockerized-customer-order-metrics/README.md

 1. **Use PuTTY to connect:**
    - Open PuTTY and load your private key.
+   - Make sure to get a pem key and convert it to ppk key for further use.
    - Connect to your EC2 instance using the Public DNS and port 22.

 2. **Install Docker and Docker Compose:**
+   - Install Docker and Docker Compose in our EC2 machine to replicate the localhost docker on AWS.

    ```
    sudo yum update -y
    sudo yum install -y docker